 - decreased ability to perceive of time, place, speed and distance and

 - impaired memory, coordination and reactions.

 Glucocorticoids are used to prevent the inflammatory reactions of the body in various diseases if the reactions cause the disease or its symptoms to become worse.
 Such diseases include rheumatic diseases, inflammatory bowel diseases, asthma, various types of skin diseases, allergies and tendon strain injuries.
 Depending on the type of disease, glucocorticoids can be administered through different routes.
-All glucocorticoids are prohibited when systemic routes of administration are applied, i.e. they are administered orally, rectally, intravenously or intramuscularly.
-When inhaled or applied locally on skin or mucous membranes, the use of glucocorticoids is permitted.
-According to a decision made by the WADA Board, all glucocorticoid injections will be prohibited from the beginning of 2022 regardless of the location of injection.
+All glucocorticoids are prohibited when administered orally, rectally or injection regardless of the location of injection.
+When inhaled or applied locally on skin or nasal mucous membranes, the use of glucocorticoids is permitted.

 Glucocorticoids are prohibited as they may increase the body’s tolerance to stress and their euphoric effect may reduce the feeling of fatigue related to physical stress when larger doses are administered.
 However, there is only little clear evidence that glucocorticoids improve athletic performance.